FREQUENTLY ASKED QUESTIONS

 No problem, grab your prescription and head to the lens you wear in your right eye.
 Choose "Subscribe every" and select how often you'd like to purchase, then enter the prescription details for just that eye.
 Press save to continue shopping, then repeat this process for the lens you wear in your left eye.
 Our team will double check everything for you, so if there are any problems, they'll be in touch.

 Your contact lens prescription is different to your glasses prescription.
 It contains extra information, like the lens type and size that you need, and it expires every 12 months.
 It may also be a different strength to your glasses.
 If you've been fitted for contact lenses, you can request a copy of this prescription from your optometrist.
-If you haven't, or if you need a checkup, you can book an appointment with one of our friendly optometrists over here (link)
+If you haven't worn contacts, or if you need a checkup, you can book an appointment with one of our friendly optometrists.

 Simply login to your account, and choose "Manage My Subscription > Subscriptions".
 Cancel the subscription you no longer need, then follow the process above to sign up for a new subscription with your new prescription (we dare you to say that three times fast).

 You'll need to check in with an optometrist for this - contact lenses have their own unique size and shape, and not all of them may work for you.
-Our optometrists can check things over for you and update your brand at no cost; if you'd like to visit them, you can book an appointment here (link).
+Our optometrists can check things over for you and update your brand; if you'd like to visit them, you can book an appointment here (please note that this appointment is not covered by Medicare, and a $30 refit fee will apply).
 You can also check in with your regular optometrist if you prefer.

-You can update your details through your account - simply log in here (link to my account) and choose "Manage My Subscription".
+You can update your details through your account - simply log into your account here and choose "Manage My Subscription".
 For contact details such as name, phone, and shipping address, choose "Billing Information > Edit".
-If you change your shipping address less than 48 hours before the shipment of your next order, you will most likely receive your order at your previous order.
-Please allow us 48 hours to make the shipping address change effective in our systems.
 To change or update your credit card details, choose "Billing Information".
 To change your shipping quantity or frequency, choose "Subscriptions".
-If you need to update your email address, our customer care team can help you out - drop them a message at email@example.com
+If you need to update your email address, our customer care team can help you out - drop them a message at firstname.lastname@example.org

-You can opt for more frequent billing through your online account - just login here (link) and choose "Manage My Subscriptions".
-Our default plans are 30, 45 or 90 days, but if you wear your lenses every day and want uninterrupted coverage, you can choose a more frequent schedule.
-For daily wearers, we'd recommend billing every 25 days if you use 30 packs, or every 85 days if you use 90 packs.
+You can opt for more frequent billing through your online account - just login here and choose "Manage My Subscriptions".
 You can also give us a call to talk through your needs, and our team can help work out the best billing cycle for you.
 We do recommend regular breaks if you wear contact lenses full time; you can read more in "How long should I wear my contact lenses?" below.

-If you need to pause or cancel your subscription for any reason, simply log in to your account here (link), and choose "Manage My Subscription", you can then either "Edit" or "Cancel".
+If you need to pause or cancel your subscription for any reason, simply log in to your account here, and choose "Manage My Subscription", you can then either "Edit" or "Cancel".

 We recommend that you don't wear your lenses for more than 10 hours on any one day - this allows your eyes to breathe and rest.
 How often you use your contact lenses is up to you, but if you do plan to wear your contact lenses full time, we recommend one full day per week with glasses, again to allow your eyes to breathe and rest.
 This will ensure that your eyes stay in good health and that you can wear your contact lenses for many years to come.

 Nothing at all!
-All purchases over $30 are shipped to you with tracking, free of charge.
+All purchases over $30 are shipped to you free of charge.

 This depends on your plan and health fund provider, so it's best to check with them.
 All purchases will generate an itemised receipt, with our provider number in the top right corner; if your fund does allow you to claim for contact lenses, you can use this to claim back with them.